architdate/PKHeX-Auto-Legality-Mod/README.md

 SID:54321
 OT:PKHeX
 Gender:M
+Country:Canada
+SubRegion:Alberta
+3DSRegion:Americas (NA/SA)
 ```
 - Gender can be specified as `M` or `F` or `Male` or `Female`
+- Country, SubRegion and 3DSRegion have to be spelt exactly as one of the options on PKHeX.
+Any spelling errors WILL fail.
+- To ensure proper legality in regards to Country, SubRegion and 3DSRegion, make sure that the SubRegion actually belongs to the Country, and the Country actually lies in the 3DSRegion.

+*Credits to the several people who requested this in GitHub Issues*

 ## Adding Priority to event searches.